JohnnyLdeAlba/enigmav/README.md

 You will need to enter the above credentials before you'll be able proceed with database installation.

+## Installing database.sql

+A file called database.sql was included in this repo that includes the initial setup needed to get Enigma V operating.
+Below is the command to do this:

 ```bash
 sudo mysql -uusername -p database_name < database.sql
 ```